ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-5-4.md

 });
 ```

 This will update our tweet in the database, but as always, we need to check for errors and print them to the console.
-There’s no need to redirect on error because we are going to redirect to the homepage on error or success.
-Let’s add an error check and redirect to our homepage.
+There's no need to redirect on error because we are going to redirect to the homepage on error or success.
+Let's add an error check and redirect to our homepage.

 ```javascript
 connection.query(query, [body, handle, id], function(err) {